rjenkin/certificates-demo/docs/ct_verifying.md

 **Step 3: Search for this base64-encoded Log ID**

-Now search for this base64-encoded value in Google's official CT log list.
+Now search for this base64-encoded value in Google's official CT log listed above.

 ## Next section